Ashraful-Momen/Docker/Docker Swarm/readme.md

-in the docker-stack file use the correct images name , volume path for avoing the scaling up and replication error .
+First readout the Docker DevOps/Class/docker swarm notes then => in the docker-stack file use the correct images name , volume path for avoing the scaling up and replication error .

 1. To run the docker-stack.yml :